Benipatti Assembly constituency

-Benipatti Assembly constituency is an assembly constituency in Madhubani district in the Indian state of Bihar.
+Benipatti is an assembly constituency in Madhubani district in the Indian state of Bihar.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 32.
 Benipatti Assembly constituency is composed of the following: Kaluahi community development block; Bishunpur, Basaitha, Behata, Bankata, Pali, Parsauna, Dhagjara, Barhampura, Akaur, Nagwas, Naokarhi, Chatra, Parkhauli Tikuli, Anrer South, Anrer North, Paraul, Parjuar Dih, Dhanga, Mureth, Nagdah Balain, Kapasia, Barri, Shahpur, Meghben, Benipatti, Ganguli and Kataia gram panchayats of Benipatti CD Block.
+There is a dominance of Brahmin voters in Benipatti assembly, that is why mostly MLAs from Brahmin community are elected here.

 Benipatti Assembly constituency is part of No. 6.
 Madhubani (Lok Sabha constituency).

-Members of Legislative Assembly
+Members of the Legislative Assembly

+Benipatti Assembly constituency known as Benipatti East and Benipatti West from 1952 to 1967.